-According to homeless service providers, public housing policies require past tenants to be ineligible/banned for assistance for a period of time after eviction from public housing.
+Public Housing policies require past tenants to be ineligible/banned for assistance for a period of time after eviction from public housing.
 This enables low- and moderate- income persons with the most need to not be served.
-This population is often found at local shelters.

-While improvements are continually made to public housing properties, the stigma of living in public housing lingers.
+While improvements are continually made, the stigma of living in public housing lingers.

-MA-30 Homeless Facilities and Services - 91.210(c) Introduction
+MA-30 Homeless Facilities and Services - 91.210(c)